2020 Pacific Cohort/Cohorte pacifique de 2020

 I moved to Vancouver to study at UBC and have loved it here ever since!

 The joy of life!

-I love to dance, laugh and be really weird.
-I’ve recently found that mixing lightness and play with my passions is really important to find a healthy balance in life.
+I love to read, laugh and be really weird.
 I love music, being creative, going on adventures and having the opportunity to pursue my passions!

 A bit about me

 An ocean-related issue close to my heart is marine mammal intelligence.
 I find animal behaviour and intelligence to be fascinating.
 Especially for marine mammals, they are such majestic creatures and we are just beginning to find parts of their brain that we don’t fully understand.

 My most influential memories of the water/ocean is the feeling of complete calmness and serenity when being in the water.
 Seeing documentaries about the beauty of orca/humpback whale calls and issues such as orca captivity or dolphin hunting have been the most influential catalysts to being passionate about these issues.

 My favourite marine mammals are orcas, dolphins and humpback whales (was too hard to pick just one).
 They are so intelligent, complex and serene.

 Location: I grew up on the traditional territory of the Wolastoqiyik-Maliseet First Nation in Quispamsis, NB, but now I'm living on traditional Mi'kmaq territory in Halifax, NS where I attend Dalhousie University.